Anjaneya-Pattanaik/Crowd-Management-using-a-Digital-Twin-Approach/README.md

 | MAE (Test Set)   | 85.54          |
 | RMSE (Test Set)  | 142.60         |
 | Pseudo Accuracy  | ~63% (within ±10% tolerance) |

+---

+_**Note: This project was developed and submitted as part of the B.Tech Minor Project under the School of Computer Sciences, Odisha University of Technology and Research (2025).**_